Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

 The solutions we construct lie in the following function space:

-Note, in particular, that $\Ec\subset L^p(\reall^2)$ for any $p>\frac{4}{3}$. \begin{theorem}[Axisymetric type \Rmnum{2} blow up for the $3$D Keller-Segel system] For any $T>0$, there exists initial data $u_0$ in the function space $\Ec$ and $R_0>0$, such that the following holds for the associate solution to \eqref{Introduction:3dks}.
-It blows up at finite time $T$ according to the dynamic
+\begin{theorem}[Axisymmetric type \Rmnum{2} blowup for the $3$D Keller-Segel system] For any $T>0$, there exist initial data $u_0\in\Ec$ and a radius $R_0>0$, such that the following holds for the associated solution to \eqref{Introduction:3dks}.
+It blows up at finite time $T$ according to the dynamics

 such that: \begin{itemize} \item Law for the blowup scale:

 \item Convergence to the stationary state profile: